Uthralikavu Pooram: The festival

-It is the second biggest fireworks after Nenmara Vallangi Vela.
-The most spectacular show during the Pooram is the magnificent and thunderous fireworks that takes place twice.
-One during the evening 4 pm on the pooram day and the other during the early morning hours of succeeding day (typically at 4:00 am).
-The fireworks is of a class of its own among such fireworks shows of Kerala temple festivals.
-The peculiar landscape (of being a low valley surrounded by many hills) adds extra reverberation and reinforcement to the already well-engineered explosive sounds produced.
-The show is enjoyed by tens of thousands of people gathered from various parts of the state.
+It is the second biggest firework show after Nenmara Vallangi Vela.
+During the Pooram is the firework show takes place twice.
+First during the evening 4 pm on the Pooram day and the other during the early morning hours of succeeding day (typically at 4:00 am).
+Low valley surrounded by many hills adds reverberation to the festival.
+Tens of thousands of people gather here from various parts of the state.
 Nenmara Vallangi Vela is also celebrated like poorams and it is famous for the fireworks (Vedikkettu).